How to Plan Your Wedding Timeline Efficiently

 Dinner

 Dinner should be scheduled for about 45 minutes to an hour and a half.
-The start time for dinner will be highly dependent on if the catering company is ready on time along with the number of guests that you have.
-Whether you are having a sit-down dinner or buffet style will also impact on how much time the the catering company will need to get everyone served.
+The start time for dinner will be highly dependent on if the catering company is ready on time.
+Pairing dinner with the right reception dinner music sets the perfect mood and keeps guests comfortable during the wait.

 Grand Entrance